What is acute appendicitis?

 Acute appendicitis is a medical emergency because, if it is not treated, the appendix can burst and infected material can spread into the abdominal cavity.
 This is a life-threatening situation, and must be treated urgently with antibiotics, as well as by removing the infected appendix.

-An appendectomy (surgery to remove the appendix) is the most common treatment for acute appendicitis.
-While the appendix may play a role in young children’s immune system, it serves no known purpose in adults and can be removed without harmful consequences.
+An appendectomy (surgery to remove the appendix), also known as an appendicectomy, is the most common treatment for acute appendicitis.
+While the appendix may play a role in young children’s immune system, it serves no known purpose in adults and can be removed via an appendectomy without harmful consequences.

 Acute appendicitis symptoms